Derek Quinlan: Finance Tower, Brussels

 In June 2017, it was reported that Quinlan was advising a consortium of European investors on an estimated €1.3 billion bid to buy Finance Tower, the Brussels building that houses the Belgian finance ministry.
 His new firm Quinlan Real Estate lead the bid.
 The deal was the largest in Belgian history and the second largest single-property sale in Europe that year after the sale of Coeur Défense in Paris.

 Facebook headquarters, Dublin

 In 2018, Quinlan's wife Siobhán emerged as a joint shareholder of a multimillion-euro prime site in Ballsbridge that was earmarked to become Facebook's international headquarters.
-The original site which had houses the headquarters of AIB, had been acquired in 2015 for €67.5 million.
+The original site which had housed the headquarters of AIB, had been acquired in 2015 for €67.5 million.
 Planning permission to build a high-end office block was subsequently secured and the value of the site increased to €120 million.
 Quinlan then sold her stake to Los Angeles-based real estate investment group Colony Capital.